Quick Start

 Using extensions in Pigsty requires four steps: Download, Install, Config, and Create.

-- Download: Download extension packages to the local repository (Pigsty has already downloaded mainstream extensions by default)
+- Download: Download extension packages to the local repository (the default local repository only guarantees the base kernel and

 - Config: Some extensions need to be preloaded or configured with parameters